mk23rd/Fewes/README.md

 - **Plans** (`/Plans/`) - Subscription options and pricing
 - **About** (`/About/`) - Company story and values

+## 🧱 Backend (Firebase)

+The repo ships with Firebase Hosting and Cloud Functions scaffolding so the static site can serve dynamic data (orders, auth) without additional infrastructure.

+- **Prerequisites**: Node.js 18+, Firebase CLI (`npm install -g firebase-tools`), and a Firebase project with Firestore, Authentication, and Storage enabled.
+- **Configure**: Update `.firebaserc` with your project ID or run `firebase use --add` inside the repo.
+- **Install**: `cd functions && npm install` to pull backend dependencies.
+- **Local emulators**: From the repo root run `cd functions && npm run serve` (builds TypeScript, then launches Functions, Firestore, Auth, and Hosting emulators).
+- **Deploy**: `cd functions && npm run deploy` pushes only the Cloud Functions.
+Deploy hosting with `firebase deploy --only hosting`.
+- **Environment**: Optional overrides via `.env` in `functions/` (`ALLOWED_ORIGINS`, `ORDERS_COLLECTION`, `FUNCTION_REGION`).
+Default API base is `/api/...`.

+> ⚠️ Cloud Functions require the Blaze (pay-as-you-go) plan.
+You can still run everything locally on the Spark free tier, but production deployment of the API endpoints needs billing enabled.
+If you must stay on Spark, consider calling Firestore directly from the frontend with strict security rules instead of deploying the Express API.

+### Available API Routes

+- `GET /api/health` – basic health check.
+- `POST /api/orders` – create an order (requires Firebase ID token).
+- `GET /api/orders` – list orders for the authenticated user.
+- `GET /api/orders/:id` – retrieve a single order (owner or admin only).
+- `PATCH /api/orders/:id/status` – update order status (admin only).

+### Frontend Firebase Setup

+- Paste the web app config snippet from Firebase Console → Project settings → General into `firebase-config.js` (placeholders provided).
+- Include the script in any page that needs Firebase services, e.g. `<script src="../firebase-config.js"></script>` right before your other Firebase-dependent scripts.
+- The config values are public identifiers, so they stay in this JS file; do not commit service-account JSON keys.

 ## 🌟 Key Highlights

 - 12+ authentic Ethiopian dishes